StoneStepsInc/zlib-nuget/README.md

 Specifically, `nuget.exe` is invoked with `-Version=1.2.11.123`
 to build a package with the revision `123`.

+In cases when the upstream version lacks the patch level version component, `.0` is injected to keep the version consistent with the version pattern sequence (e.g. v1.3 is listed in Nuget as v1.3.0).

 ### Version Locations

 zLib version is located in a few places in this repository and